AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/basic-sql-exercises.md

 7. What were the top 10 songs in 2010?
    Include the rank, group name, and song name from highest ranked song to lowest.

-   `Tables: datasets.billboardtop_100year_end`
+   `Tables: datasets.billboard_top_100_year_end`

 8. What is Samantha’s and Lisa’s total sales revenue?

    `Tables: datasets.sales_performance`

 9. What is the average SAT score by school?
-Rank by highest average SAT score
+Rank by highest average SAT score.

    `Tables: datasets.sat_scores`